 Asked about Abu-Jamal during his confirmation hearing, Adegbile said, “These are the hardest cases, but our commitment in the Constitution is to follow these rules even in the hardest cases.”
 Indeed the job of the civil rights division is to ensure all Americans’ civil and constitutional rights are being protected, no matter who they are.

-The NAACP LDF was involved with Abu-Jamal’s appeals twice.
-The first time, the group filed an amicus brief supporting Abu-Jamal’s appeal of his conviction on the basis that there had been racial discrimination in the jury selection process.
-Abu-Jamal lost that appeal, but the NAACP LDF later represented him in a separate appeal on the grounds that the jury instructions were improper.
-A federal court agreed, thus commuting Abu-Jamal’s death sentence.
+The NAACP LDF made two arguments in favor of Abu-Jamal’s appeal.
+The group filed an amicus brief supporting Abu-Jamal’s appeal of his conviction on the basis that there had been racial discrimination in the jury selection process.
+Abu-Jamal lost that appeal, but the NAACP LDF later represented him in an appeal on the grounds that the jury instructions were improper.
+A federal court agreed and commuted Abu-Jamal’s death sentence.

 In other words, the court agreed with the NAACP LDF that Abu-Jamal’s rights had been violated.

 The NAACP LDF’s representation of Abu-Jamal has led the Police Conference of New York and the International Union of Police Officers to oppose Adegbile’s nomination.
 Faulkner’s widow wrote a letter to the Senate Judiciary Committee saying that there must be “other far better choices” than someone who decided to “help a clearly guilty cop killer evade justice.”
 The most recent head of the DOJ civil rights division, now Secretary of Labor Thomas Perez, presided over an aggressive campaign against unconstitutional policing.
 Police organizations may fear that Adegbile would be even more aggressive.